cepdnaclk/e16-3yp-smart-vending-machine/README.md

   In Smart vending machine we are addresiing the problems faced by the companies and the Consumers in communication and transaction.
 We hope to give a real time analysis of the market for each and every product available in the vending machine.

- ## GOALS
+ ## SOLUTIONS
-  * Making sure to record each and every transaction done by the machine in real time
+  Problems in having a traditional vending machine are - Having to pay for the products with cash most of the time.Easy to hack Traditional vending machine.Prices and Expiry dates are not checked by the Traditional vending machine.

-  * Giving a user friendly Experience to every Consumer possible
+the solution to all the problem is a Smart vending machine which has the (Gender ,Age ,generation wise) analysis , 24 hours Distribution and vending services , Transaction Datbase services.
+Which can be used to check the performance of a product in a specific market.Prices and expiry dates are real time because it is connected to the cloud.

  ## Technologies
   ### Cashless payments